 The catch is that when it comes to real estate the skies are not so clear: the Federal Aviation Administration says the commercial use of drones to photograph homes is neither a hobby nor an example of recreation.
-Commercial drone usage is banned, says the FHA, including “a Realtor using a model aircraft to photograph a property that he is trying to sell and using the photos in the property’s real estate listing” and “a person photographing a property or event and selling the photos to someone else.”
+Commercial drone usage is banned, says the FAA, including “a Realtor using a model aircraft to photograph a property that he is trying to sell and using the photos in the property’s real estate listing” and “a person photographing a property or event and selling the photos to someone else.”

-The FHA claims that the commercial use of drones is an activity it regulates but today it does not actually have regulations in place.
+The FAA claims that the commercial use of drones is an activity it regulates but today it does not actually have regulations in place.
 Alternatively, the use of drones as a hobby is perfectly fine.